mod-cpp/ms-pacman/test/exercises/35_exercises.md

 ## Exercise 350

-Make an alias called EatingAnimations for std::array<GridPosition, 4> in the code below.
+Make an alias called EatingAnimations for std::array<GridPosition, 4> in [AtlasMsPacMan.hpp][4] and use it in this code.

 ```cpp
 constexpr std::array<GridPosition, 4> down_animation{ pacman_down_wide, pacman_down_narrow, pacman_down_closed, pacman_down_narrow };